erik-helleren/growing-SEs/src/teaching/3_teaching.md

 ## Socratic method

-9. Get the mentee to come up with the right answer using guided but open ended questions.
+9. Get the student to come up with the right answer using guided but open ended questions.
 AKA the [Socratic Method](https://tilt.colostate.edu/TipsAndGuides/Tip/53#:~:text=What%20is%20the%20Socratic%20Method,the%20students%20views%20and%20opinions.).
 One difference is we want to do guided validation of that answer before ending the conversation.

 1.  "is better used to demonstrate complexity, difficulty, and uncertainty than to elicit facts about the world."
 From [here](https://tilt.colostate.edu/TipsAndGuides/Tip/53)

 2. Resist the urge to clarify everything all at once.
 As Socraties, its your job to guide the discussion where it needs to go for right now.

-1. Consider taking notes around areas that might need to be flushed out later, or for the mentee to do self study on.
+1. Consider taking notes around areas that might need to be flushed out later, or for the student to do self study on.

-4. Probably best done with the IDE open on the Mentee side and shared.
+4. Probably best done with the IDE open on the student side and shared.
 You can have yours open too

 5. Dealing with incorrectness